 - (a) Awards to Employees.
 Awards granted to Employees under this Plan shall be administered by the Committee.
 Any one or a combination of the following awards may be granted under this Plan to eligible Employee Participants: (i) Options, (ii) SARs, (iii) Stock Awards, (iv) Performance Units and (v) Deferred Stock Units.
 Such Committee shall, subject to the terms of this Plan, determine eligible persons for participation in this Plan and determine the form, amount and timing of each award to such persons and, if applicable, the number of shares of Common Stock, the number of SARs, the number of Restricted Stock Units, the number of Deferred Stock Units and the number of Performance Units subject to such an award, the exercise price or base price associated with the award, the time and conditions of exercise or settlement of the award and all other terms and conditions of the award, including, without limitation, the form of the Award Terms evidencing the award. - (b) Awards to Non-Employee Directors.
 Awards granted to Non-Employee Directors under this Plan shall be administered by the Committee.
 Any one or a combination of the following awards may be granted under this Plan to Non-Employee Directors: (i) Options in the form of Nonqualified Stock Options, (ii) SARs, (iii) Stock Awards, (iv) Performance Units and (v) Deferred Stock Units.
-Such Committee shall, subject to the terms of this Plan, determine the form, amount and timing of each award to such persons and, if applicable, the number of shares of Common Stock, the number of SARs, the number of Restricted Stock Units, the number of Deferred Stock Units and the number of Performance Units subject to such an award, the exercise price or base price associated with the award, the time and conditions of exercise or settlement of the award and all other terms and conditions of the award, including, without limitation, the form of the Award Terms evidencing the award. - Acceleration or Modification of Awards.
-The Committee may, in its sole discretion and for any reason at any time, take action such that (i) any or all outstanding Options and SARs shall become exercisable in part or in full, (ii) all or a portion of the Restriction Period applicable to any outstanding Restricted Stock or Restricted Stock Units shall lapse, (iii) all or a portion of the Performance Period applicable to any outstanding Performance Share Award or Performance Units shall lapse and (iv) the Performance Measures (if any) applicable to any outstanding award shall be deemed to be satisfied at the target or any other level not exceeding the maximum allowable under its terms.
+Such Committee shall, subject to the terms of this Plan, determine the form, amount and timing of each award to such persons and, if applicable, the number of shares of Common Stock, the number of SARs, the number of Restricted Stock Units, the number of Deferred Stock Units and the number of Performance Units subject to such an award, the exercise price or base price associated with the award, the time and conditions of exercise or settlement of the award and all other terms and conditions of the award, including, without limitation, the form of the Award Terms evidencing the award. - (c) Acceleration or Modification of Awards.
+The Committee may, in its sole discretion and for any reason at any time, take action such that (i) any or all outstanding Options and SARs shall become exercisable in part or in full, (ii) all or a portion of the Restriction Period applicable to any outstanding Restricted Stock or Restricted Stock Units shall lapse, (iii) all or a portion of the Performance Period applicable to any outstanding metricted Stock or Restricted Stock Units shall lapse, (iii) all or a portion of the exercisable in part or in full, (ii) all or a portion of the Restriction Period applicable to any outstanding Restricted Stock or Restricted Stock Units shall lapse, (iii) all or a portion of the Performance Period applicable to any outstanding award shall be deemed to be satisfied at the target or any other level not exceeding the maximum allowable under its terms.
 The Committee shall, subject to the terms of this Plan, interpret this Plan and the application thereof, establish rules and regulations it deems necessary or desirable for the administration of this Plan and may impose, incidental to the grant of an award, conditions with respect to the award, such as limiting competitive employment or other activities.
 All such interpretations, rules, regulations and conditions shall be conclusive and binding on all parties.